Sharpen Your Mind With the MIND Diet

-Berries (especially blueberries; recommended at least twice/week; note this is the only fruit included in the diet)
+- Berries (especially blueberries; recommended at least twice a week; note this is the only fruit included in the diet)

 The MIND Diet also recommends minimizing the consumption of five food groups that have been shown to be unhealthy for the brain (and in some cases are associated with shrinkage of brain tissue), including:

 - Butter and stick margarine (less than one tablespoon per day recommended)